A Planned Parenthood affiliate plans to close 4 clinics in Iowa and another 4 in Minnesota

 Four of the six Planned Parenthood clinics in Iowa and four in Minnesota will shut down in a year, the Midwestern affiliate operating them said Friday, blaming a freeze in federal funds, budget cuts proposed in Congress and state restrictions on abortion.

 The clinics closing in Iowa include the only Planned Parenthood facility in the state that provides abortion procedures, in Ames, home to Iowa State University.
-The others are in Cedar Rapids, Sioux City and the Des Moines suburb of Urbandale.
+Services will be shifted and the organization will still offer medication abortions in Des Moines and medication and medical abortion services in Iowa City.

 Two of the clinics being shut down by Planned Parenthood North Central States are in the Minneapolis area, in Apple Valley and Richfield.
 The others are in central Minnesota in Alexandria and Bemidji.
 Of the four, the Richfield clinic provides abortion procedures.

-Note: this story was first published on May 23, 2025.
-It was updated on May 24, 2025 to make clear that despite Planned Parenthood closures, the organization will still offer medication abortions in Des Moines and medication and medical abortion services in Iowa City.